-The 2023 program will include up to 8 students from USF and UC Berkeley School of Law.
-After four training sessions in March and April, the program will run May 30 to August 4, 2023.
+The 2024 program will include up to 8 students from USF and UC Berkeley School of Law.
+After four training sessions in March and April, the program will run from May 28 to August 2, 2024.

 (1) a cover letter describing his or her interest in participating in the program